 Making sure you get the right sight

 The red dot is an electronic optic sight that gives you an illuminated dot within the lens.
-They do not use lasers but they usually involve light and a reflector.
+They do not use a laser like the best rifle laser sights but rather, they usually involve light and a reflector.
 The majority of the red dot sights are battery operated and do last quite some time as they don’t need to use a large amount of power.
-Red dot sights are usually not magnified, but you can get secondary attachments to sit in front, behind and on the red dot sight to magnify the target.
+Red dot sights are usually not magnified, but you can get secondary attachments to sit in front, behind, and on the red dot sight to magnify the target.

 Depending on the red dot you get, the majority of them are waterproof, shockproof, fog proof and in some cases also EMP proof.
 The red dot sight is extremely easy to use and can be installed very quickly.

 Finding the best red dot sight that is right for you is very dependent on what you want to use the weapon for.
 Close range fire or target fire from 100 yds are very suitable for the red dot scope, however anything more and it may be pushing the inaccuracy mark.
 There are several types of red dot that help with the range, versatility and general ability of the sights, however, the main red dot sights are reflex sights where a light that is projected into a mirrored lens, which then further reflects an aiming point for you to use over the target.
 These sights are usually open, however, they can come tubular so it operates more like a normal scope.
 They also have the no-battery dot which is called a tritium dot.
 Reflex red dots are very commonly used as they don’t require you to close one eye to shoot down meaning you can see more clearly and be a little more observant.

 If cost is a factor when it comes to buying a certain red dot, they are all relatively inexpensive and all the same job.
 Some may come with additional attachments or mounts that may be more beneficial, so it’s good to always check the product description to make sure you know what you’re getting out of it.